michiel-j/SCL_ICBHI2017/data/readme.txt

-Keep the data files here
+Store the data files for each dataset inside the corresponding directory